Doing a compression test, is a good way to measure the condition of, the rings, cylinders, and valves.

 - Compression builds up quickly and evenly, to the specified compression for each cylinder.

 Piston Rings Leaking

 - Compression is low, on the first stroke.
 Consequently, compression builds up with the following strokes, but does not reach normal.
 And, your compression improves considerably, when you add oil.

 Your compression, is low on the first stroke.
 And, compression usually does not build up, on the following strokes.
 Furthermore, your compression does not improve much, when you add oil.

 Two adjacent cylinders, have lower than normal compression and injecting oil into the cylinders, does not increase the compression.
 Most often, the cause may be, the head gasket leaking between the cylinders.

-Testing compression is really nothing more than, a way to figure out, which cylinder has a problem.
-If you do find any issues, the next step would be doing a cylinder leak down test.
+So, testing compression, is really nothing more than a way to figure out, which cylinder has a problem.
+And, if you do find any issues, the next step would be, doing a cylinder leak down test.
 A cylinder leak down test, is similar to a compression test.
 It also tells you, how well your engine’s cylinders are sealing.
 But, instead of measuring pressure, it measures pressure loss.